EnricSala/influxdb-matlab/README.md

 DATABASE = 'server_stats';
 influxdb = InfluxDB(HOST, USER, PASS, DATABASE);

-% Check if the InfluxDB server is running
+% Check the status of the InfluxDB instance
 [ok, ping] = influxdb.ping()

 % Show the databases in the server